I was recently contacted by Nelson Schwartz, a reporter from the New York Times. He is doing a series of articles:

 Does congestion priced tolling make commuting more predictable?

+One of the claims WSDOT makes is that congestion pricing would make travel more predictable.
 By design, toll prices fluctuate with congestion.
 Since toll prices are directly linked to congestion, they are equally unpredictable.
 As a result, not only are drivers unable to predict how long their commute will take, but they don’t know how much their trips will cost either. .
 Thus, congestion pricing has only added another level of complexity and unpredictability to commuting.
 To the people too poor to use toll lanes, crippling traffic congestion is their only choice, day after day.
 To the wealthy, toll lanes can be used any time at any price.
 But to those in the middle — those who can only afford it at lower prices, but not at higher prices — the tolls are a double punch of unpredictability in their commutes.

 Effective toll prices?